 16. Individual Members have previously expressed concern over the prolonged use of certain agency workers.
-In this regard, we have reminded B/Ds that contracts should only be renewed or re-let with strong As a general guideline, the length of a contract for justifications. procurement of the service of agency workers (except term contracts) should not exceed nine months.
+In this regard, we have reminded B/Ds that contracts should only be renewed or re-let with strong As a general guideline, the length of a contract for procurement of the service of agency workers (except term contracts) should not exceed nine months.
 B/Ds are required to seek approval from CSB if an existing contract is to be renewed or re-let and the aggregate period of contract service is expected to exceed 15 months.
 For example, extension of an existing nine-month contract by more than six months would require the approval of CSB.
-B/Ds have to provide full justifications to demonstrate that renewal or re-letting of contracts in such circumstances is operationally essential and that there are no other more appropriate means to meet the relevant service need.
-In the past three years, CSB has not received any application for extending the service contract for the supply of agency workers for an aggregate service period exceeding 15 months.
+B/Ds have to provide full justifications to demonstrate that renewal or re-letting of contracts in such circumstances is essential for the operation and service, and that there are no other more appropriate means to meet the relevant operational and service needs.
+In the past three years, CSB had not received any application for extending the service contract for the supply of agency workers for an aggregate service period exceeding 15 months.

-17. Of the 831 agency workers used by B/Ds as at 30 September 2017, most of them (511 in number, or about 61%) were sourced from service contracts lasting nine months or less.
-The remaining 320 agency workers (about 39%) were mostly sourced from term contracts.
+17. Of the 1 025 agency workers used by B/Ds as at 30 September 2018, most of them (644 in number, or about 63%) were sourced from service contracts of nine months or less.
+The remaining 381 agency workers (about 37%) were mostly sourced from term contracts.